Herald has a C++ API and demo applications that showcase how a low-cost but high performance eHealth wearable can be developed.

 The based model features just a main board.
-An estimated production cost of $20, or $25 with a watch strap and case.
+An estimated production cost of USD 20, or USD 25 with a watch strap and case.

 This includes the following hardware:-

 There’s a cable to plug in a variety of daughter expansion boards.
 The first board is designed for health monitoring to spot medical problems, such as low blood oxygenation, emerging over time.
-An estimated production cost of $30, or $35 with a watch strap and case.
+An estimated production cost of USD 30, or USD 35 with a watch strap and case.

 This model features these additional sensors:-